jonlpersson/ed-latimore/site/_posts/2022-06-14-how-to-stop-self-sabotaging-your-relationships.md

 I recently wrote a relationship series on arguing.
 Read [how to stop arguing in relationships](https://edlatimore.com/how-to-stop-arguing-in-relationships/) to learn specific techniques for communication.

-Another addition to that series is _[How often do couples fight](https://edlatimore.com/how-often-do-couples-fight/)_.
-Every couple, even happy relationships, has unsolvable perpetual arguments that stem from our cognitive-communication style.[^3] This article helps you identify yours and any red flags that may pop up.
+Another addition to that series is *[How often do couples fight](https://edlatimore.com/how-often-do-couples-fight/)*.
+Every couple, even happy relationships, has unsolvable perpetual arguments that stem from our cognitive-communication style.<sup id="fnref:3" role="doc-noteref"><a href="#fn:3" class="footnote" rel="footnote">3</a></sup> This article helps you identify yours and any red flags that may pop up.

 ### Find someone to grow with